Bussard Grove PotteryHandcrafted Pottery, Classes, Gallery and Studio tours

 I think of my work as evolution.
 The subtle nuances of surface and form are always where i can get completely lost in a line, a shadow or texture.
 Functional pottery is like home, the hearth, family, getting together, sharing moments and love.

 Sculpture is an expression.
-My way of expressing emtions, creating moments or commenting on the world around me.
+My way of expressing emotions, creating moments or commenting on the world around me.
+Sometimes i use a functional object sometimes i wander over to the abstract.

 The studio is well equiped with 4 wheels, slab roller, extruder, working tables, damp cabinets and never enough storage.
 I seasonally teach throwing and handbuilding classes